caktus/guidebook/docs/hosting-practices.md

 ----------

 Monitoring is to let us know quickly when something is seriously wrong on the site, or heading that way.
-For example, if the site won\'t load at all, or response time is getting very slow, or resources are running out on servers (CPU, memory, disk, etc).
+For example, if the site won't load at all, or response time is getting very slow, or resources are running out on servers (CPU, memory, disk, etc).

-The New Relic free account level provides for site outage or slow response monitoring (look under \"Synthetics\" in the web UI).
+The New Relic free account level provides for site outage or slow response monitoring (look under "Synthetics" in the web UI).

 QUESTION - can we set up resource usage monitoring under NR free accounts? (e.g. if disk space is almost gone, or CPU is high, etc?)

-\[TODO: step-by-step setup\]
+[TODO: step-by-step setup]

 Updates
 -------